-- State the fare amount once, if you feel it is safe to do so. - If the customer fails to pay, press the non-payment of fare button (broken coin icon) on the Driver Display Unit (DDU) for data tracking purposes. - To avoid confrontation, issue a transfer upon request. - See exceptions in Rule 3.01 Fare evasion focus. - Submit an SIR for situations of chronic non-payment of fare.
+- State the fare amount once, if you feel it is safe to do so. - If the customer fails to pay, press the non-payment of fare button (broken coin icon) on the Driver Display Unit (DDU) for data tracking purposes. - To avoid confrontation, issue a transfer upon request. - Always allow youth to ride even if they have difficulty paying the fare. - Submit an SIR for situations of chronic non-payment of fare.